Jothimani2704/HMS-Project-Manual-Testing/README.md

   * Our comprehensive testing process contributed to the reliability, usability, and performance of the Hospital Management System, ensuring a seamless experience for healthcare providers and patients alike.

+# Jira Integration
+The integration of Jira into our manual testing workflow for the Hospital Management project streamlined test case management, issue tracking, and collaboration among team members.
+By leveraging Jira's capabilities, we effectively communicated, assigned tasks, and monitored progress throughout the testing phase, enhancing overall efficiency and productivity in the healthcare environment.

+# Conclusion
+Our manual testing experience significantly contributed to the quality and reliability of the Hospital Management project.
+By uncovering defects, validating user requirements, and ensuring adherence to quality standards, we played a vital role in delivering a healthcare management solution that meets the needs and expectations of our users, ensuring better patient care and efficient hospital operations.